savannah-yahsuanlin/portto/README.md

 ## Get start

-Create database portto in postgresql
+Create database portto in postgresql, then

 ```